9 amazing free things to do in Santa Cruz Galapagos and other tips

 Snorkel at Las Grietas and then relax in Playa Alemanes

-I was also lucky to be completely alone, surrounded by silence while swimming along with massive rock formations and seeing some parrotfishes and other small species minding their own business.
+I was also lucky to be completely alone, surrounded by silence, while swimming along with massive rock formations and seeing some parrotfish and other small species minding their own business.

 Sometimes it felt a little scary to be there on my own, embraced by these huge rock walls, but I even enjoyed the thrill and the peace.
 It’s not common to be alone, though.

-How to get to Las Grietas from Puerto Ayora – you can take a taxi boat at the marina, in Puerto Ayora, and for 0,80 USD they take you at a pier right on the other side of the bay.
-It’s just a 2 minutes ride.
-You will follow a path and get to the beach (German Beach or Playa los Alemanes) and will keep walking following a path to Las Grietas.
+How to get to Las Grietas from Puerto Ayora – you can take a taxi boat at the marina, in Puerto Ayora, and for 0,80 USD they take you to a pier right on the other side of the bay.
+It’s just a 2-minute ride.
+You will follow a path and get to the beach (German Beach or Playa los Alemanes) ,and will keep walking following a path to Las Grietas.

 It’s about 10 minutes nice walk.
-At the time we went there were works in progress at the pier so we had to circle around the bay and we paid 2 USD instead.
-You will arrive right in between las Prieta and Playa Alemanes but you will see both signs.
+At the time, there were works in progress at the pier, so we had to circle around the bay, and we paid 2 USD instead.
+You will arrive right in between Las Grietas and Playa Alemanes, but you will see both signs.

-Explore Santa Cruz highlands and visit the Giant Tortoise walking around freely
+Explore the Santa Cruz highlands and visit the Giant Tortoise walking around freely

-You can walk to Los Gemelos, which are not craters as many would think but the area where the surface rocks have collapsed, forming 2 huge holes.
+You can walk to Los Gemelos, which are not craters, as many would think, but rather the area where the surface rocks have collapsed, forming two huge holes.
 It’s interesting to watch, and there is a small hike to do if you love nature and want to look for birds.

 There are hundreds, and they are free.
 They are not the property of the hacienda and are free to come and go.
 So why do they stay?
 You would wonder.

 The environment is favorable for their lifestyle, and they love to stay there.
-You might see them walking at their own peace on the mow or in ponds.
+You might see them walking in their own peace on the mown or in ponds.
 It’s not unusual to see a beautiful yellow bird flying around as well.
 You will see them a lot, actually.
-It’s one of the Darwin finches, and it’s called Galapagos Yellow Warbler.
+It’s one of the Darwin finches, and it’s called the Galapagos Yellow Warbler.

-You can also enter into a natural cave made of lava.
-There are quite a few that you can visit in Santa Cruz, but since you are there you can try the experience.
+You can also enter a natural cave made of lava.
+There are quite a few that you can visit in Santa Cruz, but since you are there, you can try the experience.

 In the hacienda, they will offer you a tea or coffee at the end of your tour.
 Or you can choose to go for lunch and try their local cuisine.
 I just did a quick visit.